anthonio9/WebPlayerAJ/README.md

 ## How to launch the WebPlayerAJ?

 I recommend using simple python server to display the project.
-It's enough for the purpose and It's the one I use.
+It's enough for this purpose and It's the one I use.

 ```sh
 $ python3 -m http.server